IRC: Bouncer

 A program that runs as a daemon on a server and functions as a persistent proxy is known as a BNC or bouncer.
 The purpose is to maintain a connection to an IRC server, acting as a relay between the server and client, or simply to act as a proxy.
 Should the client lose network connectivity, the BNC may stay connected and archive all traffic for later delivery, allowing the user to resume their IRC session without disrupting their connection to the server.

 Furthermore, as a way of obtaining a bouncer-like effect, an IRC client (typically text-based, for example Irssi) may be run on an always-on server to which the user connects via ssh.
-This also allows devices that only have ssh functionality, but no actual IRC client installed themselves, to connect to the IRC, and it allows sharing of IRC sessions.
+This also allows devices that only have SSH functionality, but no actual IRC client installed themselves, to connect to the IRC, and it allows sharing of IRC sessions.

 To keep the IRC client from quitting when the ssh connection closes, the client can be run inside a terminal multiplexer such as GNU Screen or tmux, thus staying connected to the IRC network(s) constantly and able to log conversation in channels that the user is interested in, or to maintain a channel's presence on the network.
 Modelled after this setup, in 2004 an IRC client following the client–server, called Smuxi, was launched.

 Search engines

 There are numerous search engines available to aid the user in finding what they are looking for on IRC.
 Generally the search engine consists of two parts, a "back-end" (or "spider/crawler") and a front-end "search engine".

-The back-end (spider/webcrawler) is the work horse of the search engine.
+The back-end (spider/webcrawler) is the workhorse of the search engine.
 It is responsible for crawling IRC servers to index the information being sent across them.
 The information that is indexed usually consists solely of channel text (text that is publicly displayed in public channels).
 The storage method is usually some sort of relational database, like MySQL or Oracle.

 The front-end "search engine" is the user interface to the database.
 It supplies users with a way to search the database of indexed information to retrieve the data they are looking for.
 These front-end search engines can also be coded in numerous programming languages.

-Most search engines have their own spider that is a single application responsible for crawling IRC and indexing data itself; however, others are "user based" indexers.
+Most search engines have their own spider that is a single application responsible for crawling IRC and indexing data itself; however, others are "user-based" indexers.
 The latter rely on users to install their "add-on" to their IRC client; the add-on is what sends the database the channel information of whatever channels the user happens to be on.

 Many users have implemented their own ad hoc search engines using the logging features built into many IRC clients.
 These search engines are usually implemented as bots and dedicated to a particular channel or group of associated channels.